 Ellen Noonan

-Clinical Associate Professor and Director, Archives and Public History Program
+Clinical Associate Professor of History; Director, Archives and Public History Program

-Ellen has spent nearly two decades working as a historian, media producer, and instructional designer.
-She has taught in NYU’s Archives and Public History Program since 2011.
-At the American Social History Project, she created and led numerous professional development and curriculum development programs serving social studies teachers in the New York City public schools.
-She has also led and contributed to the development of several public history and history education websites, including the award-winning online interactive game series Mission US.
-Ellen is the author of The Strange Career of Porgy and Bess (University of North Carolina, 2012), which examines the opera’s long history of invention and reinvention as a barometer of twentieth-century American expectations about race, culture, and the struggle for equality.
+Ellen Noonan has spent more than two decades working as a historian, media producer, and instructional designer.
+She has taught in NYU’s Archives and Public History Program since 2011 and directed it since 2016.
+In her prior work at the American Social History Project, she created and led numerous professional development and curriculum development programs serving social studies teachers in the New York City public schools, as well as leading and contributing to the creation of numerous public history and history education websites.

 Books